frederikvig/nyum/_recipes/kimchi-potato-hash.md

 ---

-> Remove the lid, stir the potatoes, then make 4 divots without reaching the bottom of the pan.
+> Remove the lid, stir the potatoes, if using sausages brown in a separate pan and transfer first, then make 4 divots without reaching the bottom of the pan (you can also do this in a separate pan and transfer).
 Drizzle a little of the remaining oil into each divot and crack an egg into each.
 Cover and cook for 4 to 5 minutes or until eggs are just set.
-If adding sausages use separate pan, start with sausages and then eggs after.
-Transfer to skillet.

 ---